 This gluten free chocolate mousse cake is the perfect moist, rich chocolate cake topped with light, eggless chocolate mousse.
 A showstopper!

-But this time I made it more like my chocolate mousse ice cream, with whipped cream in place of egg whites.
-You really just need the lift, you know?
-The results?
+But this time I made it with whipped cream in place of egg whites.
+You really just need the lift to help the chocolate mousse rise high and hold its shape on top of the rich chocolate cake.

 See for yourself, my friends.
 Rich, chocolatey and decadent.
 No doubt about it.

 To make a beautiful layered cake like this, an acetate cake collar is really ideal.
-You can buy them online (aff link), and at most kitchen supply stores.
+You can buy them online at Amazon.com and at most kitchen supply stores.

 But if you don't have one, you can fashion one from aluminum foil (heavy-duty works best).
 Just spray the inside of the collar with cooking spray so that the mousse doesn't stick to it.
 It's really quite easy, and you can make the cake way ahead of time.